RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ```

 As you can see, the meshclient pod is connected to the meshweb pod and the connection is secured.
 You can also see the
-linkerd prometheus instance scraping metrics from the proxies in both of our pods.
+linkerd Prometheus instance scraping metrics from the proxies in both of our pods.

-For example display the stats for the default namespace:
+This will allows us to display the networking stats for the default namespace:

 ```
 ubuntu@ip-172-31-24-84:~$ linkerd viz stat ns/default